Disney Thinks High Schools Should Let Kids Take Coding In Place of Foreign Languages

 Do companies and billionerds really think this "teach everyone to code" is going to produce a more capable workforce?
 What's their angle - drive wages down?

-Coding achieves the "expand your mind" objective (Score:2)
+Coding achieves the "expand your mind" objective (Score:5, Interesting)

 So, if you look at the foreign language requirement for what it is (an "expand your mind" requirement), then it is plainly obvious that coding achieves the same objective.